moo-gh/Ping-Success/README.md

 Tray behavior:
 - Minimize sends the app to the system tray.
 - Close exits the app.
-- The tray tooltip and menu show the current average percentage.
+- The tray tooltip shows the current average percentage and your public IP address.
+- The tray icon displays the current success rate percentage.
 - Right‑click the tray icon for Show/Hide/Quit; double‑click toggles visibility.
+- Public IP is fetched on startup and refreshed every 5 minutes using multiple fallback services (echoip.ir, api.ipify.org, icanhazip.com, ifconfig.me/ip).

 ## Project Structure